Seal125/ruby-on-rails-practice/README.md

 \*_This specific VM will automatically open RVM in your terminal, so if that's something you don't like, there are plenty of other ones!_

 - Congrats, now you have Ruby :)

+## Installing Rails

+- Ensure that you're able to run `gem -v` in your terminal.
+This is how you use Ruby commands.

+- If it's working properly, type `gem install rails` to install Rails.
+Also ensure it installed correctly by doing `rails -v`.

+- Congrats, now you have Ruby and Rails :)